 Adedire Solomon Adebayo (2014) examined challenges of rural development in Nigeria from 1999 to 2014.
 The key problem faced by most local governments is lack of adequate finance to implement various developmental programmes especially at the rural areas.
 The study argued that local governments were facing challenges such as inadequate finance, corruption, poor implementation of projects, lack of competent manpower, high level of illiteracy, lack of due consultation and noninvolvement of local dwellers in policy decisions and hijack of local government allocation by the state government.
-The paper recommended an upward review of statutory allocations to local councils as well as direct disbursement of funds to local governments. better welfare package to workers and open administration that encourages participation.
+The paper recommended an upward review of statutory allocations to local councils as well as direct disbursement of funds to local governments, better welfare package to workers and open administration that encourages local participation.

-Bhaskar Chakrabarti, Raghbendra Chattopadhyay and Suman Nath (2011) studied on the causes behind the low level of coordination between government departments and the Panchayat at each tier.
-They analysed the complex process of organisational coordination that characterises decentralisation, and showed how decision making in local governments is nested within various levels of hierarchy.
+Bhaskar Chakrabarti.
+Raghbendra Chattopadhyay and Suman Nath (2011) studied on the causes behind the low level of coordination between government departments and the Panchayat at each tier.
+They analysed process the complex of organisational coordination that characterises decentralisation, and showed how decision making in local governments is nested within various levels of hierarchy.
 They focused on the formal structures of coordination and control with regard to decision-making between the Panchayats and the line departments and showed how these processes work out in practice.
 These involve lack of role definition, problems of accountability, and politics over access to resources and relations of power within, as well as outside, the Panchayat.

 Charan Singh and Chiranjiv Singh(2015) examined on the rising level of urbanisation in India and drawn attention to inadequate infrastructure levels in urban areas.
-While many factors play a role in development, infrastructure this examines the financial requirements for such growth.
+While many factors play role a in infrastructure development, this paper examines the financial requirements for such growth.
 The paper examines the broad fiscal position of urban local bodies in India and the arrangement under different five year plans and various Commissions - Central and State.
-Considering India's growth prospects on the ensuing horizon, and the financing requirements, this paper eventually makes some suggestions in an attempt to enhance the municipal bond financing market and infrastructural contribute towards development.
+Considering India's growth prospects on the and the ensuing horizon, financing requirements, this paper eventually makes some suggestions in an attempt to enhance the municipal bond financing market and contribute infrastructural towards development.